4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 <p>
 Go is able to pair high sophistication and rich features with an elegant approach to language design.
 The framework for testing and profiling Go is also provided as default.
 This supports multiple types of testing.
+Unit tests can be written in parallel with the code and also provides in-built tools to understand test coverage and code documentation.
 </p>
 <p>
 Go support a multi-paradigm programming language where paradigm such as OOP and procedural code can be used as required by the developer.